-We’ve just added four more Eichler mid-century modern house plans (by architect Claude Oakland — see them at the end of this post) to our Exclusive Studio Collection and this has made me think about interior paint colors that might be appropriate for contemporary homes.
+We’ve just added four more Eichler mid-century modern house plans (by architect Claude Oakland — see them at the end of this post) to our Signature Plans Collection and this has made me think about interior paint colors that might be appropriate for contemporary homes.
 And it’s spring: spruce-up time!
 The Yolo Colorhouse palette of no VOC paints (volatile organic compounds) sprang to mind.

 The colors are organized in nature-based categories, from Air to Petal.
 One advantage of Yolo Colorhouse is that you can order poster-size color swatches (instead of smaller paint chips) to see how the color will look (remember that online paint color is only an approximation and you should refer to a dry paint chip sample before purchasing paint).